bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 The original design had little color and an excess of tabs and icons in the navigator bar.
 My own experience navigating through the interface was a bit like a maze.
 I wasn't sure where to look and found myself deep in a second navigation bar (below).
 Here are my main observations at this stage:

 - Based on user needs from Rachel's interviews, we want to make the experience as fun and painless as possible.
-I would like to add more color and whimsy to the design.
+There is little color and personality in the interface and I would like to make it more playful and fun.
 - The Home page shows projects in the community, which is not what I anticipated.
 Based on user persona needs, I imagined the Home page would be a dashboard of project status (the focus should be on creating and managing their project, not necessarily looking at other projects in the area.
 This led to the creation of the Dashboard section in v1).
 - The Project Gallery lists all available project options based on your location.
 Based on user persona needs, this likely isn't used often by a user (the focus should be on creating and managing their project).
 Therefore, it doesn't seem valuable enough to be in the navigation bar.
 - Instead of relying on the user's intuition, each tab is labeled for a specific function with its own page.
 For example, there is a page for each aspect of the user's project, including permitting, finances, and implementation.